hbc/Intro-to-Unix/lessons/03_loops_and_scripts.md

 	$ cd unix_workshop
 	$ nano listing.sh

+We will start our script with a shebang line:

+`#!/bin/bash`

+The shebang `#!` is used to determine whether the file to be executed is a script or a binary.
+When the shebang is present, the exec() function will run the executable specified after the shebang instead.
+In our case, the executable is the Bash interpreter and so we provide the path to the that file `/bin/bash`.
+The shebang line ensures that the bash shell interprets the script even if it is executed using a different shell.

 Then type in the following lines in the `listing.sh` file:

 	echo "Your current working directory is:"